AnetaKn/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-0-setup/start.md

 ![Login](../screenshots/start/Workspace2.png)

-Expand `Advance` and make sure you assign this workspace to a Fabric trial capacity.
+Expand `Advanced` and make sure you assign this workspace to a Fabric Trial capacity.
 Then click `Apply` button.

 ![Login](../screenshots/start/Workspace3.png)